gladishd/foundations-checkpoint-pt-2-graded/04_reverse_strings_and_arrays/README.md

 #### 6 Points

-The `reverseStringsAndArrays` accepts an array as an argument and returns an array in reverse order.
+The `reverseStringsAndArrays` function accepts an array as an argument and returns an array in reverse order.
 In addition, all nested arrays should also be reversed, e.g.

 ```js